What programs does the University of South Carolina offer?

 A credential evaluation can be ordered from any of the NACES members.
 There are 19 different companies that the University of South Carolina accepts through NACES.

 Please ensure you request a credential evaluation with the GPA listed.

 What are the costs to attend the University of South Carolina?

 For the most recent updates on tuition and fees, visit our Tuition and Scholarships page.

 What kind of scholarships am I eligible for?

 We understand that it is costly to obtain an education in the United States.
 However, there are many opportunities for financial aid.
 We provide many different scholarships for each department of the university.
-You can search these scholarships and learn more about them here.
 We have also created a list of organizations, not affiliated with the University of South Carolina, that may offer scholarships to international students.

 If you have excellent credentials including grades, test scores, and extra-curricular experiences, you should consider joining the South Carolina Honors College.
 The Honors College provides the merit-based scholarships for students and can range from full tuition and living expenses covered to a reduction in tuition and scholarship.
 Just as a reminder, you must take the SAT or ACT if you want to be considered for the Honors College.

 For more information on how to fund your education, visit International Student Services.

 Yes, you can work up to 20 hours on campus with an F-1 visa.